halleranna/PersonalityTest/README.md

 Known issues with the project:

 The GUI is incomplete.
 It does not run through the entire quiz; it crashes while loading the first question.
 This is why the console .jar was included.
-This still does not work properly as, after completing the quiz, the user's results are not displayed.
-There appears to be an issue in the tabulateAlignment function in the User class that is preventing the function's output from being assigned to the user's alignment attribute.
+The console version of the program should run as intended if proper input is provided.
+There is basic exception handling, but typeMismatch errors and the like are not address.

+The correct .jar file for the console version of the program is under the file name personalityTest_con.jar.
+This is a V2 upload.